“What makes a traitor so reviled, effective, and dangerous is that you do not suspect them.”

 “That is as things long were,” says Raaid.
 “Jamal no longer sits upon the Black Throne.
-Alamut may consider it a point of honor to avenge my death and complete the outstanding contract.”
+Alamut may consider it a point of honor to avenge my final death and complete the outstanding contract.”

 “That is unfortunate for us all,” replies the seneschal.
 “I would be inclined to release you as a gesture of goodwill to Alamut, if I knew for certain that further contracts upon Miss Malveaux-Devillers were closed.
 Yet I do not believe her sire shall be so forgiving.”

 “This, too, is known to us.”

 “If there are questions you would ask of our guest, Miss Malveaux-Devillers, you may do so now,” Maldonato bids.

 Caroline: Caroline nods.
 “I have several, Seneschal, thank you.”

 She turns on the crippled vampire, eyeing him warily.